-- 1) Address decoding is based on the values of A15-A4 and AEN. - Address latching is performed by using transparent latches that are transparent when nADS=0 and nRD=1, nWR=1 and latch on nADS rising edge. - 3) Byte and word accesses to all registers and Data Path are supported. - 4) No bus byte swapping is implemented (no eight bit mode). - 5) Word swapping as a function of A1 is implemented for 16 bit bus support. - 6) The asynchronous interface uses nRD and nWR strobes.
+- a.
+Address decoding is based on the values of A15-A4 and AEN. - b.
+Address latching is performed by using transparent latches that are transparent when nADS=0 and nRD=1, nWR=1 and latch on nADS rising edge. - c.
+Byte, word and doubleword accesses to all registers and Data Path are supported except a doubleword write to offset Ch will only write the BANK SELECT REGISTER (offset 0x0Fh). - d.
+No bus byte swapping is implemented (no eight bit mode). - e.
+Word swapping as a function of A1 is implemented for 16 bit bus support. - f.
+The asynchronous interface uses nRD and nWR strobes.
 If necessary, ARDY is negated on the leading edge of the strobe.
-The ARDY trailing edge is controlled by CLK. - 7) The VLBUS synchronous interface uses LCLK, nADS, and W/nR as defined in the VESA specification as well as nCYCLE to control read and write operations and generate nSRDY. - 8) Synchronous and asynchronous cycles can be mixed as long as they are not active simultaneously.
+The ARDY trailing edge is controlled by CLK. - g.
+The VLBUS synchronous interface uses LCLK, nADS, and W/nR as defined in the VESA specification as well as nCYCLE to control read and write operations and generate nSRDY. - h.
+EISA burst DMA cycles to and from the DATA REGISTER are supported as defined in the EISA Slave Mode "C" specification when nDATACS is driven by nDAK. - i.
+Synchronous and asynchronous cycles can be mixed as long as they are not active simultaneously. - Address and bank selection can be bypassed to generate 32 bit Data Path accesses by activating the nDATACS pin.

-6.5 MAC-PHY Interface
+7.5 MAC-PHY Interface

-The LAN91C113 integrates the IEEE 802.3 Physical Layer (PHY) and Media Access Control (MAC) into the same silicon.
+The LAN91C111 integrates the IEEE 802.3 Physical Layer (PHY) and Media Access Control (MAC) into the same silicon.
 The data path connection between the MAC and the internal PHY is provided by the internal MII.
-The LAN91C113 also supports the EXT\PHY mode for the use of an external PHY, such as HPNA.
+The LAN91C111 also supports the EXT\PHY mode for the use of an external PHY, such as HPNA.
 This mode isolates the internal PHY to allow interface with an external PHY through the MII pins.
 To enter this mode, set EXT PHY bit to 1 in the Configuration Register.

-6.5.1 Management Data Software Implementation
+7.5.1 Management Data Software Implementation